A Crash Course in Low-Code Software : What it Is, What it Does, Why it Matters

 The solution was jointly developed by the 402nd Software Maintenance Group (SMXG) and other stakeholders that had never used Appian before.
 Nonetheless, they were able to build and deploy the enterprise-class HRT application after just 2 weeks of training.

 On top of that, they were able to deploy HRT to 20,000 users in a single day.

-The app captures employee input through a simple digital form, which triggers a Base-wide process of reviewing and tracking a case from creation to resolution.
+The app captures employee input through a simple digital form, which triggers a Base-wide process of case management reviewing and tracking from creation to resolution.

 Taking the Complexity out of Data Integration

 Appian integrates case-related data across several legacy systems, and gives 25,000 end users a 360-degree view of relevant data to make faster, better, more-informed case management decisions.